ardaicoz/AlgoZoo/group/meetingslog.md

 **Present:** Ayberk, Görkem

 **Discussion:** Choosing the type of layout to be used in the project.
 Trials with different layouts.
 Furthermore, deciding how the project can be resizable using null layout.
-How to fix errors on the MenuCcreen class was discussed.
+How to fix errors on the MenuScreen class was discussed.

 **ToDo:** Ayberk will rearrange the design of project using null layout. / Görkem will thoroughly investigate what needs to be done for the game to work in all sizes.